fair-dinkum-systems/fds-website/src/content/blog/the-stanford-fast-charging-dataset-challenges-in-battery-life-prediction.md

 ---
 # ML Researchers: Beware the Stanford Fast Charging Battery Dataset

-In 2019, a team of researchers from Stanford University made a surprising discovery in battery lifetime prediction.
-They developed a model that accurately foretasted the lifespan of lithium-ion phosphate batteries under fast-charging conditions using a simple linear regression model.
+In 2019, a team of researchers from Stanford University made a surprising discovery in battery lifetime prediction\[2].
+They accurately foretasted the lifespan of lithium-ion phosphate batteries under fast-charging conditions using a simple linear regression model.
 With >2,000 citations this paper is considered a seminal work in the field of machine learning for battery modelling.

 The dataset released alongside this paper, the so called “Stanford Fast Charging Battery Dataset” (or “MATR” after [www.matr.io](https://data.matr.io/) the platform where the data can be accessed) is one of the largest and probably the most widely used dataset in machine learning for battery modelling.
 However despite the rapid advancements in machine learning since 2019, **no deep learning approach has ever convincingly outperformed the original linear regression model on this dataset.**

 ![Screenshot 2025-02-12 at 4.58.38 PM.png](/assets/images/blog/screenshot-2025-02-18-at-12.01.14 pm.png)

 *\* --> \[4].
-The authors reported better results, but these results were obtained by manually configuring an important hyperparameter differently for MATR1 vs MATR2.
-No justification for why this was done was included in their publication so we show the results they get with the default hyperparemeters for both test sets.*
+The authors reported better results but these results were obtained by manually configuring an important hyperparameter differently for MATR1 vs MATR2.
+Their publication does not mention or justify this so we show the results they get with the default hyperparemeters for both test sets.
+We have mentioned this to the authors.*

-*✦  -->\[1]*
+*✦  --> \[1]*

 *♱ --> \[3]*

 *❋ --> Ours*